Skip to content

 Basic Usage

-# Run a command in read-only sandbox
+# 2. Run a script in the sandbox

-shannot verify
+shannot approve

-shannot export
+shannot status

 See Usage Guide for more examples.